vivachu/slate/source/includes/_pets.md

 --------- | ------- | -----------
 petId | true | petId value.
-type | true | The type of Profile Property, it must be "toy", "treat", "food", "trait", or "love". value | true | Name of the property's value.
+type | true | The type of Profile Property, it must be "toy", "treat", "food", "trait", or "love". value | true | Name of the property's value, i.e. "Peanut Butter Cookie"

 <aside class="success">
 Returns a new or existing Pet Profile Property.